Report an Error

 We recommend the NVIDIA Quadro FX 1500 for gaming with highest details at resolutions up to, and including, 1024x768.

-Being a single-slot card, its power draw is rated at 65 W maximum.
+Being a single-slot card, the NVIDIA Quadro FX 1500 does not require any additional power connector, its power draw is rated at 65 W maximum.
 Display outputs include: 2x DVI, 1x S-Video.
 Quadro FX 1500 is connected to the rest of the system using a PCIe 1.0 x16 interface.
 The card measures 173 mm in length, and features a single-slot cooling solution.
 Its price at launch was 699 US Dollars.

 ||Apr 20th, 2006